TwilioDevEd/sample-template-rails/README.md

 > **Important:** As of today, the latest stable version of Ruby (2.7.0) is not compatible with Rails 6 on Windows hosts.
 It works fine for Linux and MacOS users, but to preserve compatibility across all environments the version will be set to 2.6.5.
 - [SQLite](https://www.sqlite.org/index.html) which is the default DBMS for Rails 6.
 - [Bundler](https://bundler.io/)
-- [Node.js](https://nodejs.org/) - Rails 6 now uses webpack to serve frontend assets, so it needs Node to install it.
+- [Node.js](https://nodejs.org/) version **14.15.4** - Rails 6 now uses webpack to serve frontend assets, so it needs Node to install it.
 - A Twilio account - [sign up](https://www.twilio.com/try-twilio)

 ### Twilio Account Settings